PaulConyngham/SageMakerRL-SML-Summit-2019/README.md

 &nbsp;

-2. Next to our instance named "amazon-RL-lab" there is a link called "open Jupyter", click it.
+2. Next to our instance named "BasicNotebookInstance" there is a link called "open Jupyter", click it.

 &nbsp;
 &nbsp;